d1joseph/HackerRank-problem-sets-and-solutions/README.md

 # HackerRank-problem-sets-and-solutions
-Some algorithms for hackerrank problems for future learning purposes.
+Some algorithms for hackerrank problems - also for future me to look back and learning from.
+What is written here is likely naive at first attempt.
 I intend to revisit this repo over time to optimise time/complexity.

-Most of what is written here is naive but will be lessons for later.